pallets/flask/docs/tutorial/factory.rst

 -------------------

 Now you can run your application using the ``flask`` command.
-From the terminal, tell Flask where to find your application, then run it in development mode.
+From the terminal, change directories to the parent of the flaskr directory: ``flask-tutorial``, then run it in development mode.

 Development mode shows an interactive debugger whenever a page raises an